Tokyo 2020 Olympics: IOC in talks to postpone Games over coronavirus pandemic

 A statement on Tuesday morning from an IOC spokesperson said: "Today, the IOC is discussing with the Japanese government, the Tokyo 2020 Organising Committee and the IOC Executive Board about the scenario planning including the postponement of the Games and will communicate in due course."

-The announcement comes just hours after the Tokyo 2020 Organising Committee said it will hold an executive board meeting on Monday to discuss the postponement of the Games.
+The PA news agency understands a decision on the postponement of the Tokyo Olympics could come on Tuesday afternoon.

-A news conference is then due to be staged after the meeting where Tokyo 2020 president Yoshiro Mori and director general Toshiro Muto will provide an update.
+Pressure is mounting on the IOC, the local organisers and the Japanese government to confirm a delay, with athletes around the globe unable to train due to social distancing measures imposed to limit the spread of the virus.

-The International Olympic Committee (IOC) revealed at the weekend a decision would be made within the next four weeks on whether this year's Olympics would go ahead.
+The IOC revealed at the weekend a decision would be made within the next four weeks on whether this year's Olympics would go ahead.

 But British Olympic Association (BOA) chairman Sir Hugh Robertson told Sky Sports News on Monday that he expected a decision on a postponement from both the IOC and Tokyo organisers much sooner.